xuedong/machine-learning-summer-schools/README.md

 Notation:
 - :link: - the source link
 - :book: - slides
-- :videos: - lecture videos
+- :movie_camera: - lecture videos
 - :octocat: - tutorials

 **Disclaimer 1**: Some of the following repos do not contain exhaustive materials from the corresponding event due to space limit of GitHub, you may refer to the original :link: at the end of each event where I found those slides or other materials.